thomascapelo/thomascapelo/README.md

 ### Hi there 👋 - Full-stack Developer 🚀

-👉 As a sales professional with expertise in customer relationship and project management, I have always been intrigued by the potential of a career in web development.

-After completing the Web Developer Le Wagon bootcamp, I am now ready to bring my technical skills to the table as a full-stack developer.
-With a combination of interpersonal and problem-solving abilities, I am eager to contribute to a constantly evolving and exciting industry.

-- 📫 How to reach me: thomas.cappelli@gmail.com

 <!--
 **thomascapelo/thomascapelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.